Areas include: 3D, super-resolution, segmentation, deep learning, compute efficiency, wireless perception and all

-Prof Fatih Porikli is an IEEE Fellow and a Professor in the Research School of Engineering, Australian National University (ANU), Canberra.
-He is currently acting as the Vice President of the O-Lab at Huawei Device and Hardware, San Diego.
-He was the Chief Scientist of Autonomous Vehicles at Huawei, Santa Clara.
-Until 2017, he was the Computer Vision Research Group Leader at Data61/CSIRO, Australia.
+Fatih Porikli is an IEEE Fellow and the Global Lead of Perception at Qualcomm.
+He was a full tenured Professor in the Research School of Engineering, Australian National University (ANU), Canberra.
+He served as the Vice President of San Diego Device Hardware Competency Center, Futurewei, San Diego.
+He was the Chief Scientist of Autonomous Vehicles at Futurewei, Santa Clara.
+Until 2017, he was the Computer Vision Research Group Leader at Data61/CSIRO, Australia (before merging, at NICTA).
 He has received his PhD from New York University (NYU), New York in 2002.
 Previously he served a Distinguished Research Scientist at Mitsubishi Electric Research Laboratories (MERL), Cambridge.
-Before joining MERL in 2000, he developed satellite imaging solutions at HRL, Malibu CA, and 3D display systems at AT&T Research Laboratories, Middletown, NJ.
+Before joining MERL in 2000, he developed satellite imaging solutions at HRL, Malibu CA, and 3D display systems at AT&T Research Labs, Middletown, NJ.

 He has contributed broadly to object and motion detection, object tracking, image enhancement and super-resolution, visual representations, and video analytics.
 His current research interests include computer vision, pattern recognition, deep learning, manifold learning, sparse optimization, multimedia processing, data analytics, and online learning with many commercial applications including video surveillance, medical systems, automotive perception, car navigation, intelligent transportation, logistics, satellite systems, automation, visualization, and consumer electronics.